ON THE ROAD

 Whatever your age or riding experience, everyone can benefit from extra training to improve their safety on the road.
 It can improve skills, refresh knowledge and boost confidence.

 We offer a FREE three-hour ‘Biker Down’ course on accident scene management, first aid for motorcyclists and the science of being seen.
-Find out more about Biker Down here.
+Find out more about Biker Down in the West Midlands.

 For more info about Biker Down in other areas of the UK its creators, Kent Fire and Rescue Service, have a contacts page here.